drewnutt/open_combind/readme.md

 combind ligprep ligands.csv
 ```

-Once the docking grid and ligand data have been prepared, you can run the
+Once the GNINA template file and ligand data have been prepared, you can run the
 docking.
 The arguments to the dock command are a list of ligand files to be
 docked.
-By default, the docking grid is the alphabetically first grid present
+By default, the GNINA template file is the alphabetically first template present
-in `structures/grids`; use the `--grid` option to specify a different grid.
+in `structures/template`; use the `--template` option to specify a different template.

 ```
 combind dock ligands/*/*.maegz